Orangina: Rest of the world

 From 2006, private equity firms Blackstone Group and Lion Capital LLP owned the brand outside North America under the company name Orangina Schweppes.
 In November 2009, its ownership changed once again when it was bought by Japanese brewer Suntory.
-In Great Britain, it was formerly manufactured under licence by AG Barr of Glasgow, most famous for Irn-Bru, this has recently been taken in house by Suntory subsidiary Lucozade Ribena Suntory.
+In Great Britain, it was formerly manufactured under licence by AG Barr of Glasgow, most famous for Irn-Bru, this has recently been taken in-house by Suntory subsidiary Lucozade Ribena Suntory.

-Orangina is produced in Vietnam by Fosters Vietnam under licence and is sold in Carrefour branches in Taiwan.
-It is produced in Iran by Shemshad Noosh Co.